If you fail the exam

-You may request a waiver that allows you to retake the exam before the end of the 90-day period if you meet the following criteria:
+You may request a waiver that allows you to retake the exam before the end of the 90-day period if you meet all of the the following criteria:

 - The state or provincial board where you are applying for a license allows waivers.

 - Your most recent exam score was within five correct answers of the passing score.

 Candidates may not use more than two waivers in twelve months for any single examination category.Submit a request to waive the waiting period